-A linear regression model will be fit with time in range from 16 weeks gestation until delivery as the dependent variable adjusting for baseline time in range, insulin delivery modality (pump vs MDI) at baseline and clinical centre as random effect.
+A linear mixed effects regression model will be fit with time in range from 16 weeks gestation until delivery as the dependent variable adjusting for baseline time in range, insulin delivery modality (pump vs MDI) at baseline and clinical centre and subject as random effects.
+Note that the random subject effects will account for correlated data if some participants are enrolled for multiple pregnancies.
 A point estimate, 95% confidence interval and p-value will be reported for the treatment effect based on the linear regression model.
 Residual values will be examined for an approximate normal distribution.
 If values are highly skewed then a transformation or robust statistical methods will be used instead.